 These are a few key principles of the feminine economy that I weave into my leadership & entrepreneurship.

-If you’re an entrepreneur & you’re interested in cultivating the doing less, achieving more in your business check out the free Expect Ease: The 6 Principles of Feminine Leadership for Entrepreneurs here www.jennaward.co/ease
+If you’re an entrepreneur & you’re interested in cultivating the doing less, achieving more in your business check out the free How to create a thriving Feminine Economy in Your Business here www.jennaward.co/leader